syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 //Create a new Word document.
 using (WordDocument document = new WordDocument())
 {
-    //Add new section to the document.
+    //Add a new section to the document.
     IWSection section = document.AddSection();
-    //Add new paragraph to the section
+    //Add a new paragraph to the section.
     IWParagraph paragraph = section.AddParagraph();
-    //Append text to paragraph.
+    //Append text to the paragraph.
     IWTextRange textRange = paragraph.AppendText("Fenced Code");
-    //Add new paragraph to the section
-    paragraph = section.AddParagraph();
+    //Add a new paragraph to the section. paragraph = section.AddParagraph();
-    //Create user defined style as FencedCode.
+    //Create a user-defined style as FencedCode.
     IWParagraphStyle style = document.AddParagraphStyle("FencedCode");
-    //Apply FencedCode style for paragraph.
+    //Apply FencedCode style for the paragraph.
     paragraph.ApplyStyle("FencedCode");
     //Append text.
     textRange = paragraph.AppendText("class Hello\n{\n\tStatic void Main()\n\t{\n\t\tConsole.WriteLine(\"Fenced Code\")\n\t}\n}");
-    //Add new paragraph and append text to paragraph. section.AddParagraph().AppendText("Indented Code");
+    //Add a new paragraph and append text to the paragraph. section.AddParagraph().AppendText("Indented Code");
-    //Add new paragraph to the section
-    paragraph = section.AddParagraph();
+    //Add a new paragraph to the section. paragraph = section.AddParagraph();
-    //Create user defined style as IndentedCode.
+    //Create a user-defined style as IndentedCode.
     style = document.AddParagraphStyle("IndentedCode");
-    //Apply IndentedCode style for paragraph.
+    //Apply IndentedCode style for the paragraph.
     paragraph.ApplyStyle("IndentedCode");
     //Append text.
     textRange = paragraph.AppendText("class Hello\n\t{\n\t\tStatic void Main()\n\t\t{\n\t\t\tConsole.WriteLine(\"Indented Code\")\n\t\t}\n\t}");
     //Save the document as a Markdown file.
 Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("WordToMd.md", "application/msword", stream);
 }
-//Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform
+//Please download the helper files from the following link to save the stream as a file and open the file for viewing in the Xamarin platform.
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 {% endhighlight %}
 {% endtabs %}

 ### Block quotes

-You can create block quotes in Word document by applying “Quote” paragraph style to the paragraphs.
+Create block quotes in a Word document by applying the “Quote” paragraph style to the paragraphs.

-The following code example shows how to create block quotes in Word document.
+The following code example shows how to create block quotes in a Word document.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}
 //Create a new Word document.
 using (WordDocument document = new WordDocument())
 {
-    //Add new section to the document.
+    //Add a new section to the document.
     IWSection section = document.AddSection();
-    //Create user defined style.
+    //Create a user-defined style.
     IWParagraphStyle style = document.AddParagraphStyle("Quote");
-    //Adds new paragraph to section.
+    //Add a new paragraph to the section.
     IWParagraph paragraph = section.AddParagraph();
-    //Applying Quote style to simple hello world text. paragraph.ApplyStyle("Quote");
+    //Apply Quote style to simple hello world text. paragraph.ApplyStyle("Quote");
     //Append text.
     IWTextRange textRange = paragraph.AppendText("Hello World");